 Beautycounter's Shampoo and Conditioner is made of non-toxic and they batch test their products so you know they are on top of things.
 It's very rare to have the attention to detail that this company has.
 Their basic Shampoo and Conditioner perform like typical salon brands, but at a lower price point–and with cleaner ingredients.

-Personally, I love their Volume and Shape Collection–I use it all the time now, along with this Leave In Conditioner from Giovanni and the Volume Spray from Morrocco Method.
+Many people love their Basic Shampoo.
+I also really like this Leave In Conditioner from Giovanni and the Volume Spray from Morrocco Method.
 Morrocco Method's Diamond Moisture Mist is really nice as well.

 My hair gets great volume with these products.